d0k3/GodMode9/README.md

 ### Support file handling
 * __Build `decTitleKeys.bin` / `encTitleKeys.bin` / `seeddb.bin`__: Press the HOME button, select `More...` -> `Build support files`. `decTitleKeys.bin` / `encTitleKeys.bin` can also be created / merged from tickets, `ticket.db` and other `decTitleKeys.bin` / `encTitleKeys.bin` files via the A button menu.
 * __Build, mount, decrypt and encrypt `aeskeydb.bin`__: AES key databases can be built from other `aeskeydb.bin` or legacy `slot??Key?.bin` files.
 Just select one or more files, press A on one of them and then select `Build aeskeydb.bin`.
 Options for mounting, decrypting and encrypting are also found in the A button menu.
-* __Generate XORpads from `ncchinfo.bin` files__: Start this via the appropriate entry inside the A button menu.
-* __Generate XORpads for any NAND partition__: Take a look inside the `X:` drive.
-You can use these XORpads for decryption of encrypted NAND images on PC.
-Additional tools such as [3dsFAT16Tool](https://github.com/d0k3/3DSFAT16tool/releases) are required on PC.

 ## License